gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 you, stop staring.
 It gives me a headache.
 You've already given me one today."

-"My apologies, honored sir, for whatever it is I have done, or unknowingly, not done, that has---"
+"My apologies, honored sir, for whatever it is I have done, or unknowingly, not done, that has—"

 "Be quiet."
 He sighed.
 "Humans…  So, here's how the grass falls."
 He told his story quickly.
 There was a cloud leaving for Gandan tomorrow night.
 Lady Kembe wanted Sehdie on it, but Sehdie wouldn't go without me.
 My mind got the hiccups right then.
 She wouldn't go without me.
-She wouldn't---
+She wouldn't—

 "Are you listening?" the horse asked abruptly.